Academic Year, Fall, and Spring Study Abroad Costs

 Obtaining cash from automated teller machines with ATM cards is probably the most convenient option for obtaining cash in major cities.
 Cards marked "Plus," "Cirrus," and a red star symbol are widely accepted, although not all ATMs accept all cards.
 European ATMs only accept four-digit pin numbers, so before departure, be sure to check with your bank to determine whether or not your current ATM card has an international PIN.
 Also, be aware that banks charge fees for ATM transactions, and sometimes fees are charged both by the bank that provides the ATM card and the bank that operates the automated teller in Europe.

-Student are credited money for meals for our campus based programs (with the exception of Florence, as they have a personal chef in the Florence Villa) a specific debit account of their choosing; we utilize Bank of America to achieve these transactions.
+Student are credited money for meals for our campus based programs (with the exception of Florence, as they have a chef in the Florence Villa) a specific debit account of their choosing; we utilize Chase bank to achieve these transactions.
 This will be explained to students in-depth if they are accepted into a program; all students will need is the routing number and bank account number of their personal checking/debit account.

 - Students must have a U.S. based debit bank account in order to receive their meal money

 - Students must have access to online banking